Multimedia

 Applies the fundamentals of physics to games from both a technical and creative perspective.
 Provides hands-on experience with 2D and 3D game physics engines to explore how the basic principles of physics (force, mass, acceleration, friction, inertia, kinematics and mechanics) can be represented in games.
 Teaches calculations used to control, create, and debug physics effects.
 Explores physics-based effects and mechanics at play in modern games and theorizes how they were achieved.
 Prerequisites: MM 242 or MM 243, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 279.
 Accessibility in Digital Development.
-4 Credits.
+3 Credits.

 Explores industry approaches to accessibility in media and discusses assistive devices and design patterns.
 Covers accessibility in the digital design process for media, and industry-standard tools to improve the accessibility and usability of digital content.
+Prerequisite/Concurrent: MM 112.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 280.
 Cooperative Work Experience in Multimedia.
 1-3 Credit.

 MM 282.
-Animation Production.
+Stop Motion Animation Production.
 4 Credits.

 MM 284.
 Portfolio Development.
 3 Credits.